dmotte/desktainer/README.md

 Note in the README, I guess in the usage example: This Docker image runs [userngo](https://github.com/dmotte/misc/tree/main/scripts/userngo) at startup.
 See https://github.com/dmotte/misc/tree/main/scripts/userngo#examples.

+Note in the README somewhere: see warnings and known issues in the code (or just move them to the README?)

 Draft of the new setup:

 ```bash